splunk-soar-connectors/crowdstrikeoauth/manual_readme_content.md

         parameters \[Maximum events to get while POLL NOW\] (default 2000 if not specified) and
         \[Maximum events to get while scheduled and interval polling\] (default 10,000 if not specified).
-For ingestion, the events are fetched after filtering them based on the event type - **DetectionSummaryEvent** .
+For ingestion, the events are fetched after filtering them based on the event types - **DetectionSummaryEvent** and **EppDetectionSummaryEvent**.
 The app will exit from the polling cycle in the below-mentioned 2 cases whichever is earlier.
-        -   If the total DetectionSummaryEvents fetched equals the value provided in the \[Maximum events to get while POLL NOW\] (for manual polling) or \[Maximum events to get while scheduled and interval polling\] (for scheduled | interval polling) parameters
+        -   If the total events fetched equals the value provided in the \[Maximum events to get while POLL NOW\] (for manual polling) or \[Maximum events to get while scheduled and interval polling\] (for scheduled | interval polling) parameters
         -   If the total number of continuous blank lines encountered while streaming the data